This article was updated on July 18, 2018.

 Does the employee want more of a challenge, and is perhaps bored in their role?
 Does the employee want more development/training opportunities?
 Does the employee feel a lack of respect because someone else was promoted above them, or is paid more?

-As an Inc. magazine article about re-engaging employees explains, "What the best managers do is learn specifically what motivates each of their people — especially those who are disengaged — and then they meet to sculpt the nature of their employees' jobs just a bit to better meet their motivating drivers."
+As Inc.com reports, "What the best managers do is learn specifically what motivates each of their people — especially those who are disengaged — and then they meet to sculpt the nature of their employees' jobs just a bit to better meet their motivating drivers."

 It falls to HR leadership to diagnose the drivers of disengagement and then formulate a plan that addresses those issues.